Insoft-UK/PrimeSDK/PPL-Plus/README.md

 In PPL+ `=` is treated as `:=` were in PPL `=` is treated as `==`

 >[!NOTE]
-The PPL+ proprietary programming language is susceptible to change, while also maintaining some compatibility with previous versions.
+The PPL+ pre-processor is susceptible to change, while also maintaining some compatibility with previous versions.